liyuanzzz/adaptMT/README.md

 # Introduction

-This is my personal build of the `adaptMT` package with necessary modifications for my research and [Advanced Statistical Computing course](https://www.refsmmat.com/courses/751/).
-The goal is to eventually submit the most useful changes I make for practical implementations of AdaPT as pull requests to the original package.
+This build of the `adaptMT` package provides necessary modifications for using [AdaPT](https://rss.onlinelibrary.wiley.com/doi/abs/10.1111/rssb.12274) with gradient boosted trees via the [`xgboost`](https://xgboost.readthedocs.io/en/latest/R-package/xgboostPresentation.html).
+Please see our pre-print, [_Application of post-selection inference to multi-omics data yields insights into the etiologies of human diseases_](https://www.biorxiv.org/content/early/2019/10/16/806471.full.pdf) for details regarding our implementation.
+An updated tutorial to using both the `adapt_xgboost` and `adapt_xgboost_cv` functions will be available soon.
+The goal is to integrate the functionality of these modifications into the original [`adaptMT`](https://github.com/lihualei71/adaptMT) package that is available on the CRAN.

 The rest of the README proceeds as the original README.